APCSLowell/JSONdata/README.md

 JSON Weather Data
 =========================
 For this assignment we will gather data from the internet and create a dashboard that graphically displays that data.
-One standard way of transmitting data is *JavaScript Object notation* (JSON).
+One standard way of transmitting data is *JavaScript Object Notation* (JSON).
 For an example, click this link for the [openweathermap San Francisco weather JSON data](http://api.openweathermap.org/data/2.5/weather?q=San%20Francisco,CA).
 To make it more readable, copy and paste the data into [JSONLint](http://jsonlint.com/) and click *validate*.
 If you read through the data, you'll notice that there is information on temperature, wind speed, humidity and other data that is updated in real time.
 Processing has a JSON library that lets us tap into this data and use it in our programs.

 Suggested steps to completing the assignment
 --------------------------------------------